aicbu/prune-for-gisaid/README.md

 # prune-for-gisaid
-Please make sure your enviroment have Biopython and Pandas libraries.
+Please make sure your environment have Biopython and Pandas libraries.
 If not install using PIP.

 Commands: